-The podcasts will have the following elements.
-Depending on the style of podcast chosen, there will be varying amounts of each element.
+Self-produced student podcasts will involve a combination of the following elements.
+Depending on the style of podcast, there will be varying amounts of each element.

-- Title and introduction - Voice recording (of the story being told) - Music to set the mood and add emotion/tension - Sound effects to make your podcast feel 'real' make the listener feel they're really there
+- Voice recording (of the story being told) - Music to set the mood and add emotion/tension - Sound effects to make your podcast feel 'real' make the listener feel they're really there